beyond2013/DBS/markdown/ThreeSchemaArchitecture.md

 An external schema is also known as view schema.
 Each view schema describes the database part that a particular user group is interested and hides the remaining database from that user group.
 The view schema describes the end user interaction with database systems.

+## The concept of data independence
+As the database may be viewed through three levels of abstraction, any change at any level can affect other levels' schemas.
+Since the database keeps on growing, then there may be frequent changes at times.
+This should not lead to redesigning and re-implementation of the database.
+The concepts of data independence prove beneficial in such types of contexts.
+- Physical data independence
+- Logical data independence